stuhlmueller/pyreject/README.md

 # PyReject

-A tiny library for writing probabilistic models with rejection query inference in Python.
+A tiny Python library for probabilistic models with inference using rejection sampling.

 ## Usage example